nickthecoder/tedi/README.md

 - -fx-display-line-numbers

 I have included a style sheet as a resource in package uk.co.nickthecoder.tedi called "tedi.css".
-Currently, this applies a monospaced font to .tedi-area, and will later be used to style the gutters containing the line numbers.
+This applies a monospaced font to .tedi-area, and styles the gutter containing the line numbers.

 ## Paragraphs